How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 Not sure what Japandi is?
 The term first appeared around 2016, and as the name suggests, it’s a design mix of Japanese and Scandinavian styles.

-It’s influenced by two practices — the ancient Japanese philosophy of wabi-sabi and the Scandinavian hygge — both of which value simplicity, contentment and well-being.
+It’s influenced by two practices — the ancient Japanese philosophy of wabi-sabi and the Scandinavian concept of hygge — both of which value simplicity, contentment, and well-being.
 Both ways of living also embrace nature, all of which can be translated into the look and feel.
-Think minimal lines mixed with simple, practical items that actually help enhance life.
+Think of minimal lines combined with simple, practical items that genuinely enhance life.

 “Japandi design is all about functionality and minimalism, with each item within the room having a strong purpose, whether that’s a day-to-day function or decorative appeal,” says Elina Enqvist-Twomey, from bathroom and kitchen manufacturer, GROHE.

-Japandi also emphasizes sustainability, making it not only a stylish choice but also an eco-friendly one.
+Japandi also emphasises sustainability, making it not only a stylish choice but also an eco-friendly one.
 All of these elements work outstandingly in kitchen design.

-“Japandi works brilliantly well in open-plan living areas which are really popular in the UK now,” says Dawn Filkins, Head of Creative at Smile Kitchens.
+“Japandi works brilliantly well in open-plan living areas, which are popular in the UK now,” says Dawn Filkins, head of creative at Smile Kitchens.

 She continues: “It is also a very calming style that can be easily replicated through a combination of textures and finishes."